Kansas City BBQ: 6 Top Picks You Won’t Want to Miss

-In Kansas City, there’s only one style of barbecue, so the only question is which side of the Missouri River will you get your barbecue?
+In Kansas City, there’s only one style of barbeque, so the only question is which side of the Missouri River will you get your barbeque?
 Barbecue joints on both sides – in Kansas and Missouri – are known to serve up some of the best pulled pork, brisket and burnt ends.
 You may need to spend a few days just taste-testing the barbecue all around town.
 Here are six of our favorite barbecue joints in Kansas City that you won’t want to miss.

 Joe's Kansas City Bar-B-Que